Dr Amy Howarth, Chartered Psychologist, South West London

-I am an experienced, friendly Psychologist (HCPC registered and BPS accredited), specialised in working with children, adolescents and families facing emotional, behavioural and mental health difficulties.
+I am a friendly, experienced chartered Psychologist (HCPC registered and BPS accredited), specialised in working with children, adolescents and families facing emotional, behavioural and mental health difficulties.

 How do I work?

 I think that a good starting point is for us to speak over the phone initially so that we can have a brief conversation about therapy and some of the difficulties your child might be struggling with.
 From here, we will meet face to face for a more comprehensive assessment in order for me to develop an understanding of your child's needs and for us to also get a shared sense of whether I am going to be the right person to help.
 You will have an active role in deciding this; there will be no pressure to commit if it doesn't feel right for you.
 Typically, I offer 6 weekly sessions and we review towards the end of this time, with the option to extend if we agree that this would be appropriate.

 I work in an integrative way, which means that I draw on a variety of therapeutic approaches to offer a therapy that addresses your child's personal difficulties and individual needs.
 I draw on the Cognitive Behavioural Therapy (CBT) model of working, but also tend to incorporate aspects of Mindfulness, Humanistic Therapy, Acceptance and Commitment Therapy (ACT), Systemic and Psychodynamic ways of thinking.